-PLAYING CAREER: Played 16 seasons professionally as an outfielder, highlighted by parts of five seasons in the majors with the Cubs (1995-96), Reds (1997), Mariners (1999) and Devil Rays (2000)…this included stints in the Japanese Central League (2001), Mexican League (2005) and independent Atlantic League (2003-06)...
-Played his final stint in the majors with the Devil Rays in 2000, finishing his major league career on a 9-game hitting streak and batting .341 (14-for-41) with 4 HR and 13 RBI in 12 games… earned a September call up with the Rays after a career year for Durham, where he hit 29 HR and led the International League with 104 RBI and 100 runs to earn IL All-Star honors...
-His final career home run came on Sep 28, 2000 at Tropicana Field, off NYY Roger Clemens...
-In his first career plate appearance, on Opening Day 1995 at CIN, drew a pinch-hit, bases-loaded walk against Chuck McElroy…according to Stats LLC, is one of three players since data is available (1974) to draw a pinch-hit, bases-loaded walk in his first career plate appearance, along with BOS Carlos Quintana (Sep 16, 1988 vs. NYY) and MON Bob Pate (June 2, 1980 vs. CHC) ...
-Was in uniform for the opening of Safeco Field, on July 15, 1999 vs. SD, after being called up from Triple-A Tacoma earlier that day ...
-Hit 301 HR in his professional career, including independent ball, Mexico and Japan.
+PLAYING CAREER: Played 16 seasons professionally as an outfielder, highlighted by parts of five seasons in the majors with the Cubs (1995-96), Reds (1997), Mariners (1999) and Devil Rays (2000)…this included stints in the Japanese Central League (2001), Mexican League (2005) and independent Atlantic League (2003-06)....Played his final stint in the majors with the Devil Rays in 2000, finishing his major league career on a 9-game hitting streak and batting .341 (14-for-41) with 4 HR and 13 RBI in 12 games… earned a September call up with the Rays after a career year for Durham, where he hit 29 HR and led the International League with 104 RBI and 100 runs to earn IL All-Star honors....His final career home run came on Sep 28, 2000 at Tropicana Field, off NYY Roger Clemens....In his first career plate appearance, on Opening Day 1995 at CIN, drew a pinch-hit, bases-loaded walk against Chuck McElroy…according to Stats LLC, was the third player since data is available (1974) to draw a pinch-hit, bases-loaded walk in his first career plate appearance, along with BOS Carlos Quintana on Sep 16, 1988 vs. NYY and MTL Bob Pate on June 2, 1980 vs. CHC....Was in uniform for the opening of Safeco Field,

-Selected by the Cubs in the fifth round of the 1991 June Draft out of the University of Tampa, where he was a two-time NCAA Division II All- American selection....Selected by the White Sox in the 44th round of the 1988 June Draft out of Brandon (Fla.)
+PERSONAL & MISC.: Since May 29, 2018 at OAK, when he began doing 10 push-ups in the dugout for every run the Rays score, he has tallied 12,880 push-ups… that includes postseason....Has an unofficial fan club in the seats closest to his first base coaching box…they've brought him cupcakes, ordered Timmons jerseys and worn masks with his likeness....Selected by the Cubs in the fifth round of the 1991 June Draft out of the University of Tampa, where he was a two-time NCAA Division II All- American selection....Selected by the White Sox in the 44th round of the 1988 June Draft out of Brandon (Fla.)
 High School, but did not sign.